blockchainbusiness/contruction-security/README.md

 Our objective is to create a CorDapp to replicate the actions of the Security Trustee.

 The functions of a security trustee are to act as a custodian for the following:
-Loan Agreement (From the Lenders),
+Loan Agreement (From the Lenders)

-Security Agreements (from the SPV),
+Security Agreements (from the SPV)

-Direct Agreements (from Off Taker and Contractor).
+Direct Agreements (from Off Taker and Contractor)